predictive-clinical-neuroscience/NM_educational_OHBM24/README.md

 - Libraries and Toolboxes: PCNToolkit and various standard Python libraries;
 - Degree of interactivity: 50%.

-## 2. Normative Models of Adolescent Executive Function Development Across Assessments and Datasets.
+## 2. Normative Models of Adolescent Executive Function Development Across Assessments and Datasets: 9.40am - 10.20am
 - Duration: 40 min;
 - Presenter: Brenden Tervo-Clemmens;
 - Format: Talk and Live Demonstration in RMarkdown in follow-along format